Pixel 7: Marketing

 Similar to the previous year, Pixel 7-themed chips were made available in Japan weeks prior to the phones' launch event.
 In October 2022, Google partnered with the NBA to produce a series of advertisements for the Pixel lineup featuring multiple NBA athletes.
 In February 2023, Google released a commercial titled "Fixed on Pixel" which advertised the Pixel 7's Magic Eraser feature, ahead of its airing during Super Bowl LVII.
 Featuring Amy Schumer, Doja Cat, and Giannis Antetokounmpo, the 90-second commercial marked Google's second Super Bowl spot in a row to market the Pixel.
-The song "We Run This" by Missy Elliot is used in the commercial.
+The song "We Run This" by Missy Elliott is used in the commercial.
 "Fixed on Pixel" was positively received by viewers, with Northwestern University's Kellogg School of Management placing it among the highest-ranked spots of Super Bowl LVII.
 People and Teen Vogue both named it one of the best commercials of the event, while CBS Sports ranked it as second-best and Tom's Guide labeled it as the best.
 It was the fifth most-watched Super Bowl LVII commercial on YouTube, and was ranked 12th on USA Todays Super Bowl Ad Meter, scoring 5.81 points on a scale of 10.
 In June 2023, the Pixel 7 Pro and Pixel Fold were featured in a series of comparative advertisements targeting the iPhone.